Heber City · Wheeler Park

 Is Wheeler Park a good neighborhood for families?

 Yes.
 Wheeler Park is one of the more family-oriented pockets inside Heber City limits — relatively flat streets, sidewalks, a mix of new and recent construction, and short drives to schools and services.
 Most buyers here are full-time residents rather than second-home owners.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Can I do short-term rentals in Wheeler Park?